 “Progress in cancer research demands collaboration and I am delighted that the NIHR's leading Biomedical Research Centres will unite through the Oncology TRC.
 Our programme of work is just beginning, and I am confident that it has the potential to make a significant contribution to improving cancer treatment and care in the next few years.”

-Professor Stan Kaye, Chair of the Collaboration.
+Professor Stan Kaye, Founding Chair of the Collaboration.

 Work with us